 Byron Wells was selected for the Sochi 2014 Winter Olympic Games however the Wanaka freeskier was forced to withdraw from competition the day before his event due to a leg injury.

 Byron incurred an injury during practice with a bad landing whilst attempting a switch double alley-oop trick during the halfpipe.
 This resulted in significant soft tissue damage and although intending to continue competition, Byron was unable to fit a ski boot forcing him to make the unfortunate decision to withdraw from competition.

-Byron began skiing at the age of two, initially training as a ski racer but soon finding his true calling in the new disciplines of freeski slopestyle and halfpipe.
+Learning to ski at the age of two and initially training as a ski racer, Byron soon found his true calling in the disciplines of freeski slopestyle and halfpipe.

-When he's not competing overseas, Byron is based in Wanaka and when he's not on skis he's off flying helicopters, surfing, riding motorcycles or playing the guitar.
+When not competing overseas Byron is based in Wanaka.
+He also enjoys flying helicopters, surfing, riding motorcycles and playing the guitar.